Being a care leaver

 We want to support all our care leavers to thrive, be happy, safe, and live a healthy lifestyle.
 We want to support you to aim high and have aspirational goals we can support you to achieve.

 We want to make sure your journey to becoming an independent adult works for you and you get all the support you need.
-At 18 you become an adult and your status changes and it’s important you know what your rights and entitlements are so you know how we can and should help you.

 What our care leavers say